 Biographical / Historical

 A. Gregg Moore and Forney A. Rankin are two genealogists who spent many years researching the history of the Rankin family, accumulating information from a variety of sources.
 Among their writings are a variety of stories about the family’s origins, some of which are apocryphal, or whose origins are so antiquated that they cannot be corroborated by any existing documentation.
 Among these stories is one about Jacob de Rankin, the son of the burgomaster of Ghent, who accompanied the Duke of Flanders on a visit in the late thirteenth century to the Court of King Alexander III of Scotland.
 Allegedly, it was during this visit that Jacob met and fell in love with Margaret Keith, daughter of Marshall Keith, one of the highest ranking of the King’s courtiers.
 According to this story, this is the origin of the Rankin family in Scotland.
 However, there are a number of references to Rankins (with a variety of spellings) in Scotland and England at about the same time, casting this story into doubt.
 As far as the Rankin Family in the Carolina Piedmont is concerned, the most current evidence suggests that it was probably Robert and Rebecca Rankin who first migrated from Ulster to Pennsylvania around 1750, moving to Rowan County in North Carolina in 1755.
 It seems that their son Samuel (who likely was recently widowed) traveled with them.
 Samuel bought 320 acres in 1760 in Rowan County from David Alexander.
 Samuel married a woman named Ellen Alexander, suggesting that she and David might have been from the same family.
 He later moved farther west, buying land in Lincoln County (now Gaston County).
 John and William Rankin (probably brothers of Samuel) bought a tract of five hundred acres in Guilford County.
 William moved in with Samuel in 1768, later buying his own farm.
-Though the Rankins were prominent landowners, buying and selling hundreds of acres of land, there are no references in this collection to the Rankins owning slaves.
-There is only one document in this collection referring to the ownership of slaves, but it does not refer to the Rankin family.
-A codicil, recorded in November of 1857, refers to a “negro girl named Mary (about 5 years old)” who Valentine Derr willed to his nephew, Valentine A. Lineburger.
-Incidentally, Mary was mentioned in the same sentence as “a horse, saddle and bridle (worth $65).”
-John Rankin, the veteran of 1812, died late in 1876; and several of the papers in this collection concern the settlement of his estate by his son, Richard Rankin.
-A later descendant, Frank B. Rankin, served in WWI and later became a renowned Presbyterian minister who developed an outstanding reputation for his zeal and dedication to ministerial service.
-His son, another Richard Rankin, served in WWII and became a medical doctor.
+John Rankin, the veteran of 1812, died late in 1876; and several of the papers in this collection concern the settlement of his estate by his brother, Richard Rankin.
+Richard's son, Frank B. Rankin, served in WWI and later became a renowned Presbyterian minister who developed an outstanding reputation for his zeal and dedication to ministerial service.
+His son, Richard Eugene Rankin, served in WWII and became a medical doctor.
 This Richard Rankin had a very busy life outside of his medical practice, serving on the local public school board, corresponding with state and national political figures, and writing letters to the editors of local newspapers.
-His son, yet another Richard Rankin, earned a Ph.D. in history, and developed a career as a university professor and the headmaster of a private school in Gastonia.
+His son, Richard Eugene Rankin Jr., earned a Ph.D. in history, and developed a career as a university professor and the headmaster of a private school in Gastonia.
 By the late twentieth century, the Rankins still held a great interest in land, but by this time it had become a matter of environmental stewardship.
 The Rankins were one of the charter members of the Catawba Lands Conservancy.
 One of the characteristics of the people of this family has been their prolific birth rate.
 Most of the Rankins had many children, most of their off-spring were strong enough to survive into adulthood (a rare thing in the days of old), and most of their descendants also had large families.
 The most frequently occurring names within the clan have been Richard, William, Samuel, John, Anne, and Jane, making tracing the family lineage a daunting task.
 As Scots, the Rankins were Presbyterian, and many ministers are found in the branches of the family tree.